Thank you for your message. We will contact you shortly.

 - Engineering (5%, 97.9K degrees)

-Aside from earning middle income salaries, several key factors contribute to millennials’ propensity to rent such declining home affordability, record student loan debt burdens, stricter lending requirements and delayed decisions to marry and start families.
-According to the National Association of Realtors, U.S. homes have become increasing unaffordable with home prices exceeding 2006-peak levels.
-As a result, many middle income Millennials, even those who move to the suburbs, will not be able to afford a home, generating demand for apartments.
+Aside from earning middle income salaries, several key factors contribute to millennials’ propensity to rent such as declining home affordability, record student loan debt burdens, stricter lending requirements, and delayed decisions to marry and start families.
+According to the National Association of Realtors, U.S. homes have become increasingly unaffordable with home prices exceeding 2006-peak levels.
+This pricing pressure has been compounded by the spike in home prices in early 2021 from a shortage of inventory amid rising demand.
+As a result, many middle income millennials, even those who move to the suburbs, will not be able to afford a home, generating demand for apartments.

-Additionally, Zillow reports that 22.5% of millennials are living at home with their parent(s), up nine percentage points since 2005 (Fig. 7).
-However, in cities such as Austin and Raleigh, a smaller share of millennials living with their parent(s) which should translate into higher rentership rates in these metros.
-Nuveen Real Estate’s identified ‘flight to suburb’ markets like New York and Los Angeles have a fairly large percentage living with their parent(s) which could contribute to the luxury and Class A apartment pricing dislocation.
+Additionally, Zillow reports that 21.9% of millennials are living at home with their parent(s), up nine percentage points since 2005 (Figure 7).
+During the pandemic there was an uptick in millennials moving back home, however this was only the most recent rise in a larger on-going trend.
+In cities such as Austin and Raleigh, a smaller share of millennials is living with their parent(s) which should translate into higher rentership rates in these metros.
+Nuveen Real Estate’s identified ‘flight to suburb’ markets like New York and Los Angeles have a fairly large percentage living with their parent(s) which could contribute to the luxury and class A apartment pricing dislocation.

 Investment opportunity: following the middle income renter

-The majority of Millennials will likely be more cost-conscious, at least initially, and will avoid the more recently built higher end rental units, creating increased demand for value-oriented Class A and well-located Class B apartment communities.
-We believe exciting and emerging/redeveloping neighborhoods in some of these metros could prove particularly attractive to YMs for the next ten years and beyond.
+The majority of Millennials will likely be more cost-conscious, at least initially, and will avoid the more recently built higher end rental units, creating increased demand for value-oriented class A and well-located class B apartment communities.
+We believe exciting and emerging/redeveloping neighborhoods in some of these metros could prove particularly attractive to younger millennials for the next ten years and beyond.

 Affordability is a key differentiator among the markets we have identified.
 The apartment markets in each of these metros will undoubtedly benefit from the growth in tech and influx of YMs.
 Many of the ‘next millennial magnets’ are less urban in nature, and multi-family demand will likely be concentrated in attractive, highly-amenitized suburban locations.